-Learn how to make 3D paper bows using the Silhouette Portrait 3.
-Free cut files!
+Learn how to make 3D paper bows using a Silhouette machine and the included cut files below.

 Today’s an exciting day!
 Silhouette has launched a brand new updated Silhouette Portrait 3 machine and to celebrate, I’m sharing a fun craft idea and free cut file with you.

 This post is sponsored by Silhouette America.
 All ideas and opinions are my own.

 The Portrait is the perfect machine for the casual crafter.
 If you want to cut paper and vinyl or make custom stickers, this machine will work perfectly for almost everything you’d want to make.
 It is smaller than the Cameo 4 and can only cut material that is 8 inches wide, but if you mostly use letter sized paper or vinyl, then that size works perfectly.

 The Portrait 3 is smaller and less expensive than the Cameo 4, so if you live in a small apartment or need to be able to tuck your machine into a cupboard, this one is light and easy to move from place to place.
 It’s also cheaper, so if cost has kept you from taking the dive with a cutting machine, the Portrait would be a great way to get started before making a larger financial commitment.

 There are three main differences between the Portrait 3 and the older model Portrait 2: